alonshrestha/blog.alonshrestha.com.np/_posts/2019-06-27-Blogging-with-Github.md

 author: alonshrestha
 ---

-This is my first blog with [Github Pages](https://pages.github.com/){:target="_blank"}.
-I used to have tech-related blogs and online portfolio on [WordPress](https://wordpress.com/){:target="_blank"} which seems to be very easy for everyone.
+This is my first [blog](https://stechalon.com/register-com-np-domain-free-in-nepal/){:target="_blank"} with [Github Pages](https://pages.github.com/){:target="_blank"}.
+I used to have tech-related blogs and online portfolio on WordPress named [stechalon.com](https://stechalon.com/){:target="_blank"} which seems to be very easy for everyone.
 Having a programming background and using WordPress for blogging was not satisfying for me.
 First thing, I wanted to have my own custom design web page and second, use my personal domain _alonshrestha.com.np_.
 I could have done this using Wordpress or other media donating some money.
 Doing research on such media, I came to know about Github Pages and implementing it is the whole output I got here.
 Thought to share with you guys as working example.

 I choose Github Pages and Jekyll for hosting my pages and didn't believe the secret that [WordPress](https://wordpress.com/){:target="_blank"} is the king when it comes to blog and hosting.